pythonuzgit/elmurodov_Machine-Learning/README.md

 Supervised learning algorithms can be used to solve both and classification and regression problems.

 Linear Regresion: This Supervised Learning algorithm is used to predict continuous, numerical values based on given data input.
-Linear Regressiontries to find parameters of the linear function, so the distance between the all the points and the like is as small as possible.
+Linear Regression tries to find parameters of the linear function, so the distance between the all the points and the like is as small as possible.

 Logistic regression: